karakasis/Path-of-Leveling/README.md

  - This may or may not be a bug im still trying to figure it out, just make sure you always have the XP option selected.

 ## Future additions

- - Link your leveling-build with your Path of Building tree, or a different planner
+* ~~Link your leveling-build with your Path of Building tree, or a different planner~~ done check changelog v0.65 for more details on PoB import.
- - Support for more resolutions, and/or custom sized overlays
+* Support for more resolutions, and/or custom sized overlays
- - Find a more suitable way to place the overlays
+* Find a more suitable way to place the overlays

-Mentioned by users :
+Mentioned in the comments :

+>~~Is it possible to add notes to the socket groups (e.g. off hand corruption purposes, writing down how much dps increase a 3-4 link is in comparison~~ done
+>
+>~~A confirmation button if you accidentally press the minus for build creation~~ done
+>
- - ~~Do something so we can see the rewards of quest so we can skip the quest that don’t give passive points / respect points~~ done
+>~~Do something so we can see the rewards of quest so we can skip the quest that don’t give passive points / respect points~~  done
+>
+>~~Add the ability to "clone" a socket group~~ done
+>
+>The "socket group" name should include the levels for which it is active
+>
+>~~I recommend putting a box around "Start".
+Similar to how there is one around "Build" and "Editor"~~. done
+>
-If you have a suggestion I encourage you to start an issue.
+>There is no way to get back to the options menu once the start button has been pushed If you have a suggestion I encourage you to start an issue.

 ## Changelog in v0.65